Practices for Connection, Collaboration, Rest, and Resilience

 -Joanna Macy on world as lover, world as self / the work that reconnects

--kohenet hebrew priestss institute
+-kohenet hebrew priestess institute

 -queer nature